 you have applied via the web directly to another SUNY campus' program, that you notify

-SUNY Fredonia's International Education Center of your study abroad intent.
+Fredonia's Office of nternational Education of your study abroad intent.

 6. Waiting for an Answer

 Be patient.
 Generally applications are processed within four weeks after the application

 Make an appointment to speak with a representative in the Office of International

 Education at Fredonia.
 We can help you complete Fredonia's required acceptance paperwork-